alis93/hn-scraper/README.md

-This project scrapes the top posts from hackernews.
+This project scrapes the top posts from hackernews and prints them to stdout as json.

+Uses v0 of the hackernews api.

 # Built With
 * Go     1.11.5